openharmony/docs/en/application-dev/reference/apis/js-apis-securityLabel.md

 # Security Label

+The secuityLabel module provides APIs to manage file data security levels, including obtaining and setting file data security levels.

 > **NOTE**<br/>
 > The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

-Manages file data security levels, including obtaining and setting file data security levels.

 ## Modules to Import